alexgutscher26/ReplyIQ/README.md

 ## 🤝 Contributing

 We welcome contributions!
+By contributing, you agree to license your contributions under the CC BY-NC-SA 4.0 license.
 Please follow these steps:

 ### 1. Fork the Repository
 ```bash